gabemanigat/gabemanigat/README.md

 - **Assessments:** Reviewing security controls to identify and address vulnerabilities.
 - **Regulatory Compliance:** Ensuring compliance with GDPR, HIPAA, and other regulations.
+- - **Audit Compliance:** Ensuring compliance with Audits, ITGC, and ITAC.

 ## 🌟 **Projects & Achievements**